Magdalene Teng

 AHPC Registered

-Ain graduated with a Bachelors in Physiotherapy (Hons.) from Trinity College, Dublin and has been working as a Physiotherapist for over 6 years.
+Ain graduated with a Bachelors in Physiotherapy (Hons.) from Trinity College, Dublin and has been working as a Physiotherapist for a decade.

 Upon graduation, she started out at Changi General Hospital, where she worked in orthopaedics and surgery (post-op).

-Following that, Ain further honed her skills at City Osteopathy and Physiotherapy, where she spent 2 years working in a close-knit community of experienced physiotherapists and osteopaths.
+Following that, Ain further honed her skills in private practice, where she spent 2 years working in a close-knit community of experienced physiotherapists and osteopaths.
 Here, she became familiar with manual therapy techniques such as dry needling, soft tissue massage and trigger point release, adding on to her repertoire of skills.

 Outside of TPC, Ain enjoys football, jogging and trekking.
 She represented her schools/clubs in football, softball, netball and touch rugby and is also familiar with martial arts and yoga.
 She enjoys working out both at home and out in nature.
 Besides that, she runs her own IG page (@ainstaagraam.physio) where she frequently provides content on strengthening exercises, stretches as well as education on injury management and prevention.